Mongolia under Qing rule

 The Qing dynasty ruled Inner and Outer Mongolia for over 200 years.
 During this period, Qing rulers established separate administrative structures to govern each region.
 While the empire maintained firm control in both Inner and Outer Mongolia, the Mongols in Outer Mongolia (which is further from the capital Beijing) enjoyed a higher degree of autonomy, and also retained their own language and culture during this period.

+Some scholars point out the Qing Empire's multiethnic makeup as support for the argument that Mongolia was not ruled by a Chinese state since the Qing was ruled by Manchus instead of Han Chinese.
+Education in Mongolia portrays the period of Qing rule as the period of Manchu rule.
+Other scholars point out that the Qing dynasty considered itself to be the Middle Kingdom or Zhongguo, translated as "China", regardless of ethnicity and even expanded on the definition of "Chinese" to include its multi-ethnic population, including the Manchus and Mongols.